 A good mileage tracking app provides all the above.
 But the best comes with a team responsible for gathering the mileage information, managing reimbursements and providing insights into your workforce.
 Automating mileage tracking boosts productivity for those in the field and those busy filling out the logs.
 With a mileage app, logs can easily be submitted for reimbursement and free up the administrative work of verifying all employee mileage logs.

-Business mileage trackers are implemented to increase visibility, meet IRS compliance, decrease mileage fraud and reduce admin work.
+Companies implement business mileage trackers to increase visibility, meet IRS compliance, decrease mileage fraud and reduce admin work.
+Again, contractors mainly use business mileage trackers to keep track of their mileage for tax deductions.
 But some mileage trackers are better than others.
-So what makes the best mileage tracker app?
+What makes the best mileage tracker app?
 Here are a few ways that certain apps set themselves above the rest.

 Automated mileage tracking benefits the company and its employees in numerous ways.
 Replacing unreliable manual mileage logs with automated tracking does away with accuracy challenges and administrative burden.
 Organizations that adopt mileage capture technology have been able to reduce mileage by as much as 25%.